THANK YOU FOR YOUR REQUEST

 Unusual restaurant interior decor is focused on surprising and inspiring.
 It looks like a centenary pharmacy and it indulges in the art of “eating petiscos”, under the orders of Susana Felicidade.
 High-quality cocktails and an astounding Portuguese cuisine.

 Boa-Bao takes us in a gastronomic trip through several of the most iconic and beloved flavors of Asian cuisine.
 In a relaxed atmosphere, where the colors and decoration objects remind that continent, we can taste the woks and soups, the dim-sums and the fishes, vegetarian dishes and the curry and the noodles.
 A kind of “best of” Asian cuisine which includes examples from Vietnam, Cambodia, Thailand, Malaysia, Indonesia, Philippines, Korea, China.
-To accompany these these flavours, there are several cocktails from the different countries.
+To accompany these these flavors, there are several cocktails from the different countries.

 Is your first time that you’re reading Restaurant Interior Design blog?